JetBrains/Qodana/topics/cloud-onboarding.md

 <img src="cloud-onboarding-step-3.png" dark-src="cloud-onboarding-step-3_dark.png" alt="The third step of the Qodana Cloud onboarding" width="706" border-effect="line"/>
 </step>
 <step>
-<p>Open your project locally using the JetBrains IDE, or learn how to configure %product% for running in a CI/CD pipeline.
+<p>Open your project locally using the JetBrains IDE, or learn how to configure %instance% for running in a CI/CD pipeline.
-This step also contains the <a href="cloud-projects.topic" anchor="cloud-manage-projects">project token</a> that you can copy and use for <a href="cloud-forward-reports.topic">uploading %product% reports</a> to Qodana Cloud.</p>
+This step also contains the <a href="cloud-projects.topic" anchor="cloud-manage-projects">project token</a> that you can copy and use for <a href="cloud-forward-reports.topic">uploading %instance% reports</a> to Qodana Cloud.</p>

 <img src="cloud-onboarding-step-4.png" dark-src="cloud-onboarding-step-4_dark.png" alt="The fourth step of the Qodana Cloud onboarding" width="706" border-effect="line"/>
 </step>